 - “Engaging clinicians in the testing phase is critical; user feedback ensures that your device is both safe and intuitive.” – IDP Human Factors Team

-In-House vs. Outsourced Medical Device Prototyping
+In-House vs. Outsourced Medical Product Prototyping Services for Startups & OEMs

 | Factor | In-House Development | Outsourced Development (with IDP) |